UnionOfRAD/manual/en/common-tasks/caching.md

 # Caching

-The `Cache` static class provides a consistent interface to configure and utilize the different cache adapters included with Lithium, as well as your own adapters.
+The `Cache` static class provides a consistent interface to configure and utilize the different cache adapters included with li3, as well as your own adapters.

 ## Included Adapters
-Lithium ships with several adapters for caching.
+li3 ships with several adapters for caching.
 The adapters can be found in `lithium/storage/cache/adapter`.

 * `Apc`: Alternative PHP Cache
 * `File`: A minimal file-based cache (file)